Advertisement

 Two months after Michael Brown's death, an off-duty St. Louis police officer shot and killed 18-year-old Vonderrit Myers Jr. in the Shaw neighborhood.
 Protests resumed.

-On October 10, 2014, at 7:00 a.m., Chief Sam Dotson encrypted the St. Louis Metropolitan Police Department's radio communications.
-It was the first time in the department's history.
+On October 10, 2014, Chief Sam Dotson encrypted the St. Louis Metropolitan Police Department's radio communications.
+It was the first time in the department's history—the department had the capability for years, but had never used it.

-The trigger: protesters were using smartphone apps to monitor police radio and sharing officer movements on social media.
-Dotson said this made it "difficult for us to control the situation."
+The trigger: protesters were using smartphone apps to monitor police radio and adapting to tactical information in real time during the Vonderrit Myers protests.

 The central question